BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

   2 passing (36ms)
 ```

-Congratulations, you now have a Bitcoin-ready RPC wrapper for Node.js working with your Bitcoin setup.
+Congratulations, you now have a Bitcoin-ready RPC wrapper for Node.js that is working with your Bitcoin setup.

-### Set Up BCRPC
+### Creating a BCRPC Project

-Leave the BCRPC directory and create a new Node.js project with BCRPC installed via npm.
+You can now create a new Node.js project and install BCRPC via npm.

 ```
-$ cd ..
+$ cd ~
 $ mkdir myproject
 $ cd myproject
 $ npm init